Moving

 They must be under your possession for the previous six months.

-What documents should I present to obtain a baggage certificate?
+What documents should I present to obtain the certificate?

 • An inventory list with all the household items to be transfered to Portugal;